-FAS 378 - Motion Art
+FAS 378 - Animation, Motion Art, and Design

-An examination of the procedural, historical, and conceptual aspects of motion in media including motion graphics, animation, and video.
-The course focuses on motion art design principles and introduces two animation and video authoring software applications: Adobe Flash and Final Cut Pro.
-Adobe After Effects software will be introduced for use in type animation.
-Students will have the opportunity to develop a variety of creative products that incorporate animation and videography with an emphasis on display on the Web, including stop motion techniques.
-The art of storytelling, abstraction, metaphor, and narrative language will also be explored.
-No previous programming knowledge required.
+An introductory examination of the procedural, historical, and conceptual aspects of motion and time-based media narratives including motion graphics, animation, and video.
+The course focuses on motion art design principles and introduces two animation and video authoring software applications: Adobe Animate, Final Cut Pro, Adobe After Effects, and Premiere.
+Students will have the opportunity to develop a variety of creative products that incorporate animation and videography, including stop motion techniques.
+The art of pre-production, storytelling, metaphor, narrative language, and video camera principles will also be explored.
 (Formerly FA 369)